zacahryy/CPSC471Project/README.md

 ## Server.py

-Servers facilitate file transfers over the internet.
+The server facilitate file transfers over the internet.
 Uploading involves transferring files from a client to the server while,downloading involves transferring files from the server to the client.

         pythonserv.py <PORTNUMBER>